analogdevicesinc/genalyzer/doc/reference.md

-# Advanced API Reference
+# API Reference

-Advanced API Reference for Genalyzer library.
-This API is meant for advanced users who want to use the library functions for more complex tasks.
+API Reference for Genalyzer library.

 ## Table of Contents